Epping Forest Walks: A Guide to the Forest’s Best Trails

 How to get to Epping Forest

-There are lots of car parks scattered around Epping Forest, although they do get busy on the weekends.
+There are lots of car parks scattered around Epping Forest, although they do get busy on weekends.
 Some convenient car park locations include Bury Road, Buckhurst Hill Cricket Ground, Chingford Golf Course, Connaught Water, High Beach Visitors Centre, Jack’s Hill, Knighton Wood, Leyton Flats, Snaresbrook Road, Strawberry Hill and Warren Road.
 You can see more about parking in the forest here.

 Epping Forest is also served well by the London underground.
 Loughton, Theydon Bois, Snaresbrook, Buckhurst Hill, Wanstead and Redbridge are all on the Central Line and within walking distance of the forest.
 You can also take the Overground to Chingford from London Liverpool Street.